feature-image

 Watch What’s Trending Now!

 Kelly shared a series of Instagram stories on Wednesday that captured the emotional moment when he handed Allen the future of his team with a strong verdict.
-In the first story, he is passing a rugby to the 29-year-old.
+In the first story, he is giving a ball to the 29-year-old.
 The ball is autographed by both players and inscribed with the words “Passing the Torch.”
 And in the next story, he made this bold declaration about Allen’s future.

 ADVERTISEMENT